-Ties with Germany’s southern neighbour Austria are based not only on shared language and culture but also on a centuries-long and chequered shared history.
-The Holy Roman Empire of the German Nation encompassed both Austrians and Germans and for several centuries the Holy Roman Emperors came from the House of Habsburg.
-Germany is Austria’s most important economic partner by far, with bilateral trade worth 95 billion euros a year.
-Numerous German companies have registered offices and production facilities in Austria.
-Austria is one of the most popular tourist destinations among Germans, who account for approx. 12 million visitors and 50 million overnight stays annually.
+Ties with Germany’s southern neighbour Austria are based not only on shared language and culture but also on a centuries-long shared history.
+The Holy Roman Empire of the German Nation encompassed both Austrians and Germans, and for several centuries the Holy Roman Emperors came from the House of Habsburg.

 As neighbours, Germany and Austria maintain especially close political relations based on mutual trust.
-This is particularly true of their cooperation in the European Union, where both countries are calling for a fair distribution of the refugees among EU member states to resolve the refugee crisis.
-Differing views on the ways and means and occasional differences of opinion are quickly resolved.
-The deep-rooted mutual understanding is reflected in the numerous political contacts between the two countries.
 Because of the many similar political, economic and social challenges Germany and Austria face, interest in developments in the partner country is particularly keen.

-The two countries’ media markets are closely linked: German publishing houses hold shares in Austrian media companies, there are co-productions in radio, television and film and there is cooperation through the TV channels 3sat and arte.
-Owing to extensive media coverage of the partner country, there is much common ground and overlapping in public debate of political, economic, cultural and social issues.
+The two countries’ media markets are closely linked, as is illustrated by the fact that German publishing houses hold shares in Austrian media companies, co-productions in radio, television and film abound, and the countries cooperate on the TV channels 3Sat and Arte.
+Owing to extensive media coverage of the partner country, there is much common ground and overlapping in public debate on political, economic, cultural and social issues.